 The strengthening and repair work is complete and the church reopened in December 2017.
 Thanks to the parishioners, Wellington City Council, Built Heritage Incentive Fund, Lion Foundation and Meridian Energy for their friendly support.

 The Future Work Programme

 The Community Connection Point is due for completion in 2020 and the programme timetable after that is driven by two factors: the need to complete seismic strengthening by 2028 and the availability of funds.

-There are three work packages to complete: the Parish Hall, St Mary’s Church Strengthening and the former Vicarage strengthening.
+There are three work packages to complete: the Parish Hall and the other items deferred in the re-scoping of the Community Connection Point, St Mary’s Church Strengthening and the former Vicarage strengthening.

 The estimated costs (in dollars of the year of construction) for the future property programme work is: